ibexa/documentation-developer/docs/guide/config_repository.md

     As such, you can refer to [DoctrineBundle's documentation](https://github.com/doctrine/DoctrineBundle/blob/master/Resources/doc/configuration.rst#doctrine-dbal-configuration).

-If no Repository is specified for a SiteAccess or SiteAccess group, the first Repository defined under `ezplatform.repositories` will be used:
+If no Repository is specified for a SiteAccess or SiteAccess group, the first Repository defined under `ibexa.repositories` will be used:

 ``` yaml
 ibexa: